webtoknow/fx-trading-app/Week_07/Exercise/README.md

 }
  ```

-Create the user service for the database operations
+Create the user service for the database operations.

  ```Java